rali-udem/jsRealB/README.md

     * ``style-new.css``: style sheet
     * ``user-infos.js``: definitions of variables containing the examples
     * ``user-new.html``: HTML of the core of the page (div[id] correspond to variables in user-infos.js)
-    * ``user-new.js``  : Javascript
+    * ``user-new.js``  : JavaScript helper script.
 * ``IDE`` : Development Environment that embeds jsRealB.
-It is slightly modified from previous version to take into account the new way of loading lexicons.
+It is slightly modified from previous versions to take into account the new way of loading lexicons.

 ## Demos